Saturday, April 13, 2013

 +++

-One of my recent activist photos:
+Another of my recent photos: